 What are the benefits of induction cooking?

 While there are many reasons induction technology can be superior to more conventional cooking appliances, these are the four main benefits of an induction cooktop:

 1. Faster Meal Prep

 With induction, heat is transferred directly to your cookware, not the surface of the cooktop.
-This means food heats up and water boils 50% faster* on induction cooktops when compared to electric or gas cooktops.
+This means food heats up and water boils 50% faster* on induction cooktops than electric or gas cooktops.

 2. Consistent, Delicious results

 Much like traditional electric cooktops, induction cooktops have a smooth, glass cooktop.
-However, since induction burners don’t heat the surface of the cooktop, any spills, splatters, or occasional boil-overs won’t burn onto the cooktop.
-Almost immediately after you finish cooking, the cooktop will be cool enough to easily clean whatever mess is left behind.
+However, since induction burners don’t heat the cooktop’s surface, any spills, splatters, or occasional boil-overs won’t burn onto the cooktop.
+Almost immediately after you finish cooking, the cooktop will be cool enough to clean whatever mess is left behind quickly.

 4. Always the Right Fit

 Frigidaire Induction cooktops use Auto Sizing™ pan detection to place heat right where you need it.
 By automatically adjusting to the size of your cookware, no energy is wasted in the process.